Integrations for Journals and Manuscript Platforms

 Upon successful transfer of data, the reviewer will receive a confirmation pop up message from OJS:

 If you encounter any problem with installation, you can check our ReviewerCredits OJS Plugin Installation Checklist, and if the problem persists tell us the step you have the problem with on our contact page.

-Open Journals Systems (OJS) 3.x - CSV Import
+Open Journal Systems (OJS) 3.x - Reports Export/Import

-4) Once the CSV file is completed, go to the Journal profile page, and under “Import Peer Review Data” click “Choose File” to upload your reviews csv.
+4) Once the ReviewerCredits Peer Review Report is downloaded, go to the Journal profile page, and under “Import Peer Review Data” click “Choose File” to upload your peer review report.
 And then click on “Import claims”.